xtopherbrandt/cd0037-API-Development-and-Documentation-project/backend/README.md

 ```

 ### GET /questions
-Retrieves a paginated list of all questions.
+Retrieves a paginated list of questions.
+The set of questions in the result can be controlled with request parameters.

 **Request Parameters**:
 * `page` (optional): The page number to retrieve (default: 1).
+* `q` (optional): A question search term.
+Only questions containing this search term in the question text are returned.

 **Response Body**:
 ```